unionai/unionai-docs/source/integrations/enabling-azure-resources/index.md

 For example, for a user (or machine application) to have read access to a Blob Storage Container, two things are required:

 * The user (or machine application) must have **execute** permission for the project and domain where the code that does the reading resides.
-* The domain must have read permission for the Blob Storage Container.
+* The domain must have read permission for the blob storage container.

 :::